Abortion in Virginia

 Abortion in the U.S. state of Virginia is legal up to the end of the second trimester of a pregnancy.
 Abortion is the most protected in Virginia compared to all the former Confederate states.
 After Roe v.
 Wade was overturned in 2022, Virginia became an abortion access state for pregnant women across the Southern United States.

 Before the year 1900, abortion remained largely illegal in Virginia, reflecting a widespread trend in many U.S. states during the 19th and early 20th centuries.
 Abortion was viewed as a criminal act and subject to state laws that prohibited it.
 However, by 1950, Virginia introduced a legal therapeutic exception, allowing for abortion under specific circumstances, primarily when a woman's physical or mental health was at risk.
 In 1950, the University of Virginia Hospital established a review board responsible for evaluating and approving abortion requests, particularly those grounded in psychiatric reasons.
 This resulted in a significant decrease in the number of abortions performed at the hospital.

 In a landmark 1975 case, Bigelow v.
 Virginia, the U.S. Supreme Court delivered a ruling that declared state bans on abortion clinics advertising their services unconstitutional.
 This decision marked a turning point, ensuring that abortion providers in Virginia and across the country could openly communicate and provide information about their services to the public.

+In 2026, Virginia voters will decide on a state-level constitutional amendment on reproductive rights.

 History

-Virginia's journey through the legislative, judicial, and clinic histories regarding abortion underscores the state's ever-evolving approach to reproductive healthcare.
-Dating back to the late 1800s, when Virginia, akin to many states, implemented bans on abortion with therapeutic exceptions, the state aimed to navigate the delicate balance between protecting women's lives and regulating abortion practices.
-Over time, pivotal legal shifts reshaped Virginia's abortion landscape, starting with significant reforms in 1970 to align its laws with evolving legal standards.

 In the 2023 United States elections in Virginia, Democrats retook full control of the General Assembly after campaigning on abortion rights, following Governor Glenn Youngkin's promise to institute a 15-week abortion ban in the state if the Republicans gained a majority.